BrettVerney/DHCPHunter/README.md

 1. Install the Scapy library by running `pip install scapy`.
 2. Run the script using `python dhcpHunter.py`.
 3. The script will send a DHCP Discover packet and listen for DHCP Offer packets for 5 seconds.
-4. Once the timeout has been reached, the script will display the IP addresses of the DHCP servers that responded and their hostnames (if available).
+4. Once the timeout has been reached, the script will display the IP addresses of the DHCP servers that responded and their hostnames (if available) along with the time it took for the DHCP Offer packet to be recevied by the NIC.

 ## Example